pingcap/docs/ticdc/monitor-ticdc.md

 The description of each metric in the **Events** panel is as follows:

-- Eventfeed count: TiCDC 节点中 Eventfeed RPC 的个数 The number of Eventfeed RPC of TiCDC nodes
+- Eventfeed count: The number of Eventfeed RPC requests of TiCDC nodes
-- Event size percentile: Within one second, the 95%, 99%, and 99.9% probability of the event size which TiCDC receives from TiKV
+- Event size percentile: The event size (P95, P99, and P999) which TiCDC receives from TiKV within one second
-- Eventfeed error/m: The number of errors reported by Eventfeed RPC of TiCDC nodes per minute
+- Eventfeed error/m: The number of errors reported by Eventfeed RPC requests of TiCDC nodes per minute
 - KV client receive events/s: The number of events that the KV client module of TiCDC nodes receives from TiKV per second
 - Puller receive events/s: The number of events that the Puller module of TiCDC nodes receives from the KV client per second
 - Puller output events/s: The number of events that the Puller module of TiCDC nodes sends to the Sorter module per second